The Meeting House Stage Will Celebrate its 50th Show in April, With Singer-Songwriter John Schindler!

 Thinking about performing?
 Everybody is welcomed and encouraged to share their talents, but like all things in life, there are Rules.
-Most months we will schedule a feature performer for a longer, 40-minute slot.
+Each month we will have a feature performer who will get a longer, 30-minute slot.
 Check out our Calendar to see who will be featured at our coffeehouse in the coming months.

-Equipment: We have a small PA, four microphones, and two direct inputs for instruments that provide sound reinforcement.
-A nice old upright piano is available for use as well.
+Equipment: We have a small PA, five microphones, and two instrument cables that provide sound reinforcement.

 6 Payson Hill Road